 Besides being a towering presence over Europe, the Alps also play a significant role in determining the climate and culture of most of Europe.
 The alpine region is home to nearly 14 million people whose life is greatly impacted by the Alps.
 The Alps also support thousands of species of plant and animal life and this diversity is unique to this region.
 They occupy nearly 11% of the European landmass and their importance in the history, culture, and geography cannot be overemphasized.

 Also known as the ‘water towers of Europe’, the Alps fulfil nearly 40% of Europe’s water needs and play an important role in sustaining human and animal life in this region.
 Almost all crusaders from Hannibal to Napoleon have been influenced by the Alps and its stunning landscape.
-Much of what we know as European history and glory is courtesy the Alps because it has supported life in this region for centuries.
+Much of what we know as European history and glory is courtesy of the Alps because it has supported life in this region for centuries.

 But this dynamic natural paradise may be short-lived now because climatic changes are threatening the ecology of the Alps as we know it.
 Rising global temperatures are forcing the glaciers in the Alps to melt sooner, thereby damaging the fragile biodiversity of this region.
 Large-scale urbanization and industrialization have taken their toll on the Alps leaving this majestic landscape vulnerable.